My Talks and Workshops

 These fun quiz shows can be adapted for primary or secondary schools, university students, adults, and corporate or pub audiences, and can include live demos, experiments and audience participation.

 Why is your elbow called your funny bone?
 How could you escape the grip of a crocodile's jaw?
 And which strange creature can breathe through its bottom?
 Did you know that cows with names produce more milk?
 Or that there’s a planet on which a day lasts longer than a year?
 And what exactly is climate change and how can we help?

-Join science superstar and STEM Ambassador Dr Emily Grossman for this fun and interactive science quiz show based on her bestselling books Brain-fizzing Facts: Awesome Science Questions Answered and World-whizzing Facts: Awesome Earth Questions Answered, as she challenges the audience to guess the answers to fun questions and figure out the explanations for some of her favourite weird and wonderful science facts.
+Join TV science superstar and STEM Ambassador Dr Emily Grossman for this fun and interactive science quiz show based on her bestselling books Brain-fizzing Facts: Awesome Science Questions Answered and World-whizzing Facts: Awesome Earth Questions Answered, as she challenges the audience to guess the answers to fun questions and figure out the explanations for some of the world's weirdest and most wonderful science facts.
 Jam-packed with fun, educational and surprising facts, along with simple explanations of climate change and wildlife loss and what we can all do to help, this show is guaranteed to amuse and amaze, whether you’re 7 or 70!
 After all, who wouldn't want to know that there’s an animal that does square poos?
 Or that we make better decisions when we need a wee?!